MultiQC/MultiQC/README.md

   by other packages.
 Allows niche extensions whilst keeping the core codebase clean.
 * The general stats table now has a sticky header row when scrolling, thanks to some new javascript wizardry...
+* General stats columns can have a _shared key_ which allows common colour schemes and data ranges.
+For instance, all columns describing a read count will now share their scale across modules.

 #### [v0.2](https://github.com/ewels/MultiQC/releases/tag/v0.2) - 2015-09-18
 * Code restructuring for nearly all modules.
 Common base module